Best California LVN to RN/BSN Programs 2026

 Campus Based - Website

-- 3-semester program length
+- 3-Semester program

-- Space available basis admission
+- Space available basis only

 Santa Ana, CA